 Once you’ve tried them they will be a regular festive bake!
 Delicious served with tea, coffee or mulled wine on a cold evening.
 They would also make a lovely homemade Christmas present.

-Last Christmas I made a lot of new recipes but I ran out of time to share them all.
-These mincemeat shortbread bars were one of my favourites!
+Last Christmas I made lots of new recipes but I ran out of time to share them all.
+These mincemeat shortbread bars were one of my favourites.
 I knew I had to make them again and share the recipe with you so you could enjoy them over the festive season.
 They are wonderful.

-Perfect with a cup of tea, these old fashioned mincemeat bars are delicious – almond shortbread is the perfect pairing with fruity, boozy mincemeat.
+These old-fashioned homemade mincemeat bars are delicious with a cup of tea – almond shortbread is the perfect pairing with fruity, boozy mincemeat.

 If you like both mincemeat and shortbread, then I think it’s a pretty safe bet you will be a big fan of this recipe too.